CSB5/OPERA-MS/README.md

 3) [blasr](https://github.com/PacificBiosciences/blasr) - (version 5.1 and above).
 4) [vsearch](https://github.com/torognes/vsearch).

 These are pre-built and packaged with OPERA-MS except for BLASR.
-Each binary is placed inside of the utils folder.
+Each binary is placed inside of the __utils__ folder.

 If the pre-built tools do not work on the user's machine then OPERA-MS will check the user's PATH for the tool.
 However, the version that the user is using may be different than the one packaged.
 Alternatively, to specify a different directory for the dependency, edit the config file and add the line `(tool)_DIR /path/to/dir` as shown below to your config file.

 - **(tool)_DIR** : `path/to/tool_directory` - A path to the __directory containing__ the executable file of the specific tool : e.g. blasr, bwa, vsearch.
 If commented out the tool within the utils/ directory will be used.

- For example, `WATER_DIR /usr/home/water_dir`.
+ For example, `BWA_DIR /usr/home/water_dir`.